dataminer-site/dataminer-site.github.io/_posts/2024-05-31-analyzing-railway-traffic-in-the-netherlands.md

 ## Conclusion

-In this post, we demonstrated some of DuckDB's key features, including
+In this post, we demonstrated some of DataMiner's key features, including
 [automatic detection of formats based on filenames](/docs/data/overview), [auto-inferencing the schema of CSV files](/2023/10/27/csv-sniffer),